Articulat3D: Reconstructing Articulated Digital Twins From Monocular Videos with Geometric and Motion Constraints: Our Methodology

 \subsection{Motion Prior-Driven Initialization}

 \textbf{Prior Extraction.} Casual captures of articulated objects often suffer from significant hand occlusions, leading to incomplete visual observations and distorted 3D reconstructions.
 To address this, we first employ Qwen-Image~\cite{wu2025qwen} to perform inpainting, removing occluding hands and recovering the holistic appearance of the object.
 This process yields a sequence of de-occluded images with corresponding complete segmentation masks $M = \{m_i\}^N_{i=1}$ generated by SAM3~\cite{carion2025sam}.
-We also utilize TAPIP3D~\cite{zhang2025tapip3d} to extract dense 3D point trajectories.
-These trajectories provide the foundational motion prior for initializing our deformation field.
+We also utilize TAPIP3D~\cite{zhang2025tapip3d} to obtain sparse 3D point trajectories with visibility.
+Each trajectory is independently classified as static, prismatic, revolute, or invalid by fitting simple geometric motion primitives.
+Static points are detected by bounded displacement around their visible mean.
+Prismatic candidates are obtained by robust 3D line fitting, while revolute candidates are obtained by fitting a plane and a circle to the projected trajectory, yielding an axis direction and pivot.
+We then cluster trajectories within each motion type using KMeans over primitive-aware features, including initial position, mean position, motion direction, pivot for revolute motion, and temporal displacement or angular signatures.
+The number of prismatic and revolute clusters is determined by the predicted joint-type prior.
+This produces a per-track part label, where static points share label 0 and each dynamic cluster corresponds to one candidate movable part.

 \textbf{Motion Bases-based Modeling.} Directly optimizing per-Gaussian trajectories from noisy sparse tracks is ill-posed.
 Instead, we leverage the fact that articulated motion resides in a low-dimensional subspace.
-Inspired by~\cite{wang2025shape}, we model the scene dynamics using a compact set of $B$ shared, learnable $\mathbb{SE}(3)$ motion bases.
+Inspired by Shape of Motion ~\cite{wang2025shape}, we model the scene dynamics using a compact set of $B$ shared, learnable $\mathbb{SE}(3)$ motion bases.
+Unlike Shape of Motion, which represents object motion with generic free motion bases and soft per-Gaussian mixture weights, our motion prior-driven initialization is designed to produce a part-aware motion representation from the beginning.
+Instead of allowing each Gaussian to freely combine multiple redundant bases, we bias the optimization toward compact, sparse, and near-discrete motion assignments that align with articulated parts.
+We also decouple the true articulation interval from static camera-orbiting frames, so temporal regularization is applied only over physically meaningful motion segments.
+As a result, motion prior-driven initialization provides a more coherent and interpretable part-level motion initialization, making the subsequent joint-axis and joint-value estimation more stable.